KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

-# ML-Learning
+# The Hitchhiker's Guide to Machine Learning

-this repository is used for recording my learning process of Machine Learning, mainly including the theory part and practice part, I hope it can grow to a *《Hitchhiker's Guide to Machine Learning》*, enjoy it!
+this repository is used for recording my learning process of Machine Learning, mainly including the theory part and practice part, enjoy it!

 *Note:* I have read all the links attached, I think they are reliable at least, Please star me. ✧(≖ ◡ ≖)